rlmckenney/authentication-tutorial/typescript/jwt/tutorial/README.md

 # Handling JWTs in TypeScript

+## Approach

+This tutorial is not meant to be the shortest straight line to a working solution.
+Instead, it will guide you through building a simple JWT authentication system in TypeScript, focusing on the key concepts and best practices along the way.
+It will include explanations of the decisions made and the trade-offs involved.

+It will take an incremental approach, and then refactor and improve the code as needed.
+That is how you work in the real world, after all -- right?.

 ## Functional Overview

 You will build a simple JWT (JSON Web Token) authentication system in TypeScript.
 The system will allow users to authenticate by providing a username and password, and then issue a JWT that can be used to prove their identity when accessing protected resources.